Nico Rosberg: Karting (1991–2001)

 At the age of four, Rosberg had his first driving experience when his father took him to a go-kart track in Ibiza for a holiday.
 He steered a Jeep, and his father controlled its speed with the accelerator and the brake pedals.
 Rosberg began competitive racing at the age of six and decided to aim for a career in Formula One motor racing after he observed his father competing in the Deutsche Tourenwagen Meisterschaft in 1995.
 His parents, who did not discourage their son's career choice, consented on the condition that he maintained good grades at school.
 Rosberg's competitive mindset, and his early achievements in go-karting helped him to improve his driving ability and to convince his father to manage him.

 In 1996, Rosberg won the Côte d'Azur Mini-Kart Regional Championship, and the Trophee Jérôme Bernard and the Trophee de France in 1997.
 Aged 12, he was the youngest champion of a French national karting series.
 Rosberg finished second in the French Manufacturers' Trophy and the Côte d'Azur Regional Championship in the same year.
 He progressed to the European karting championships for 1998 after moving from France to Italy so he could enter international events.
-Competing in the 100 Junior category in a CRG kart, Rosberg finished fifth at the 28° Torneo Industrie, seventh in the Trofeo Andrea Margutti, and crashed out in the 1998 CIK-FIA Green Helmet Trophy.
+Competing in the 100 Junior category in a CRG kart, Rosberg finished fifth at the 28° Torneo Industrie, seventh in the Andrea Margutti Trophy, and crashed out in the 1998 CIK-FIA Green Helmet Trophy.
 In 1999, he was runner-up in the Italian Junior Karting Championship and was fourth in the ICA Junior CIK-FIA European Championship, again driving a CRG.

 Rosberg's father asked CRG executive Dino Chiesa in late 1999 to establish a separate karting team for his son and fellow driver Lewis Hamilton for a period of two to three years.
 Rosberg raced for TeamMBM.com (Mercedes-Benz McLaren) for the 2000 season.
 (Note: Neither Mercedes-Benz nor McLaren officially recognised TeamMBM.com, and its website was a holding page.)
-He was runner-up in the European KF1 Championship and finished ninth in the Formula A World Cup.
+In Formula A, he was runner-up in the CIK-FIA European Championship and finished ninth in the World Cup.
 In 2001, Rosberg was tenth in the South Garda Winter Cup and sixteenth in the Formula Super A World Championship.
 He concluded his karting career with a third-place finish in the latter series at a race in Kerpen.